 Usually an application includes sample templates that are stored on the hard drive of your computer when you install the software.
-You can also search for online templates using the Search feature available when you create a new document.
+You can also search for online templates using the Search feature available in the New tab of the Backstage view.
 Templates are arranged according to categories; for example, by business, personal, and industry.